m-lamonaca/dev-notes/docs/linux/init/open-rc.md

 ### Managing Services

-Any service can, at any time, be started/stopped/restarted by executing with the `rc-service` helper  someservice start, rc-service someservice stop, etc.
+Any service can, at any time, be started/stopped/restarted by executing with the `rc-service` helper:

 ```sh
 rc-service <service> start